 Winnie the Pooh’s House.
 A short walk up the hill away from Pooh Sticks bridge, nestled in a small clearing in the hedgerow, is a little tribute to Winnie the Pooh’s house.
 Our most recent visit was the first time we’d managed to see the House, as for years it seemed to have been taken down.
 Now the House is back with props replicating Pooh’s dwelling in the books – from his ‘Mr. Sanderz’ sign above the door, to his mail box.
 Many visitors have left items here like Winnie the Pooh cuddly toys, hand-written letters placed in his mail box, and quite a few jars of honey to satiate the bear’s appetite for a sweet treat!
 Hattie, a typical Labrador, managed to enjoy a good couple of licks from an open jar before we caught her.
 This is definitely one of the best spots for a photographic souvenir from your trip to the 100 Acre Wood!

 Pooh Corner cafe.
 If there’s something rumbly in your tumbly, and like Pooh you’re in need of something to eat, heading to Pooh Corner cafe in Hartfield is the perfect way to round off your visit to all the Winnie the Pooh sites on the forest.
 The cafe menu is abundant, from traditional cream teas with your brew served in a Winnie the Pooh shaped teapot, to Teddy Bear toast cut in the shape of Pooh’s face.
 There are the usual array of British cafe staples, such as baked potatoes, homemade cakes, hot chocolates and toasties, all served in a sweet, cosy cafe with Pooh-print tablecloths and an overwhelming amount of memorabilia!
 The adjoining gift shop is absolutely crammed with Winnie the Pooh souvenirs, from vases and photo frames to stationery and stuffed toys.
 We’ve never managed to visit on a good-weather day, but there’s also outdoor seating in a traditional English garden setting for alfresco dining in sunnier weather.
 A real treat for fans of the books and films!
 As we’ve mentioned, the cafe no longer accepts reservations so plan your arrival in advance to avoid a long wait, or not being able to get a seat at all.
+Dogs are welcome throughout the building, but must be kept on lead.

 Things to note when visiting the 100 Acre Wood

-• The Ashdown Forest is incredibly dog-friendly, and we love spending our days during our house sits with Ruby and Hattie just getting lost along the criss-crossing trails in the forest together.
+- The Ashdown Forest is incredibly dog-friendly, and we love spending our days during our house sits with Ruby and Hattie just getting lost along the criss-crossing trails in the forest together.
 However, there are Exmoor ponies kept in various electric-fenced paddocks across the forest as well as many horse-riders out on the paths – especially on the weekend.
-Make sure to put your dog on lead when you comes across horses, for everyone’s safety.
+Make sure to put your dog on lead when you come across horses, for everyone’s safety.
 Aside from this, there are puddles and rivers for your dog to swim in, and a never-ending supply of sticks to chase!
 The natural beauty of the Ashdown Forest is what attracts so many visitors each year, and as there are no poo bins blotting the horizon, be responsible and take your dog waste with you.

-• The walk from Pooh car park down to Pooh Sticks Bridge is pushchair-friendly, though it can get muddy in the rain, and you’ll have to push the buggy up the hill on your way back.
+- The walk from Pooh car park down to Pooh Sticks Bridge is pushchair-friendly, though it can get muddy in the rain, and you’ll have to push the buggy up the hill on your way back.
 Luckily there are a couple of benches along the slope where you can stop for a rest!

-• If you only want to visit Pooh Sticks Bridge and Winnie the Pooh’s house, it’s best to park at Pooh car park – the bridge is less than 10 minutes walk from here and you’ll see Piglet and Owl’s houses on the way.
+- If you only want to visit Pooh Sticks Bridge and Winnie the Pooh’s house, it’s best to park at Pooh car park – the bridge is less than 10 minutes walk from here and you’ll see Piglet and Owl’s houses on the way.

-• It can be difficult to see Piglet and Owl’s houses if you don’t know where to look – as you come down the slope, look high up in the trees to your right.
+- It can be difficult to see Piglet and Owl’s houses if you don’t know where to look – as you come down the slope, look high up in the trees to your right.
 Owl’s house is on a tree at the edge of the path, while Piglet’s house is further into the woodland and may be harder to spot – particularly if you visit in Summer when leaves fill the trees and block your view of the trunk.
 Take some time to do some childlike exploring and head into the woods to find it!

-• Some of the sites require you to use your imagination, such as the Heffalump Trap tree and Roo’s sandpit – they are just the inspiration for the books, after all.
+- Some of the sites require you to use your imagination, such as the Heffalump Trap tree and Roo’s sandpit – they are just the inspiration for the books, after all.
 If you’re visiting with young children, this is a great opportunity to come up with stories together!

 If you found this post helpful, please support our blog by donating as little as £1 to our running costs!
 Thank-you!